Related Posts

 2. Inhibition of efflux pumps:

-Efflux pumps are cellular transporters responsible for pumping out drugs from within the pathogen or cancer cell.
+Efflux pumps are cellular transporters that pump out drugs from within the pathogen or cancer cell.
 Drug-resistant pathogens or cells often overexpress efflux pumps, leading to reduced intracellular drug concentrations and decreased efficacy of conventional therapies.
 Peptide-based agents can inhibit these efflux pumps, preventing the extrusion of drugs and enhancing their effectiveness against drug-resistant pathogens or cells.

 3. Disruption of protein-protein interactions: